-Example: Someone who has always earned the average wage over 45 years of working life currently receives about € 103 in health insurance subsidies on a pension of about € 1,300.
+For example: Someone who has always earned the average wage over 45 years of working life currently receives about € 103 in health insurance subsidies on a pension of about € 1,300.

 For civil servants, the allowance rate of their employer increases in old age, so that they have to pay correspondingly less for their supplementary private health insurance cover.

 For those who fear that their retirement income will be too low to be able to afford the insurance cover undiminished, there are offers of premium relief plans to make specific additional financial provision.
-In many cases, employees can also take advantage of the employer's contribution for the contributions to this insurance plan.
+In many cases, employees can also take advantage of the employer's contribution for the payments to this insurance plan.

 Is public health insurance cheaper during retirement?